furrypython/RoboND-GoChaseIt-Project/README.md

 # Go Chase It Project
-This is the 2nd project in the Udacity Nanodegree Course: Robotics Software Engineering.
+This is the 2nd project in the Robotics Software Engineer Nanodegree Program by Udacity.

 ## Project Description
 In this project, I created two ROS packages inside my `catkin_ws/src`: